lomifile/My-dotfiles/README.md

 This setup is run on all my machines:
 - I have a mac for my day job and this setup works out of the box(M1 Macbook pro with 16GB of RAM and 256GB of memory)
-- I have linux setup with Manjaro KDE and i3WM as my main workbench(Intel core i7 6700K, 16Gb RAM, Nvidia graphics card)
+- I have linux setup with Manjaro KDE and i3WM as my main workbench(Lenovo ThinkPad E14 -> AMD Ryzen 7 7735HS with Radeon 680M Graphics card, 32Gb RAM and 1TB SSD)

 My go to(now) for linux is: